sanatgogoi/sanatgogoi.github.io/_posts/2021-11-21-teachings.md

 This is an advanced course for B.Sc and M.Sc. level students.
 The course is designed to help the students in solving various scientific problems numerically.
-This course will improve the ability of the students in handling data-sets, plotting in 2d, 3D and transforming an analytic problem into a numerial one.
-This course will also give a flovour of the numerical problems that one will face in persuing research oriented education.
+This course will improve the ability of the students in handling data-sets, plotting in 2D, 3D and transforming an analytic problem into a numerial one.
+This course will also give a flovour of the numerical problems that one will face in pursuing research oriented education.

 The course is **open to all B.Sc. and M.Sc. students**.
 There will be **no exam**.
 The grading will be based on Assignments and Seminar.